Thursday, August 21, 2008

 >>> Ref.
 VedaBase => SB 2.1.5-6

-Nobody can avoid making questions, nor giving answers, but everyone can become conversant with the science of Krishna consciousness, so that we may dovetail our hearing and speaking propensities into Krishna-katha and thus benefit not only ourselves, but also others.
-Actually, everyone of us can have a daily spiritual exchange of questions and answers with the best answer-giver: Srila Prabhupada himself, by scrutinizingly studying his books, for they are on the transcendental platform:
+Nobody can avoid putting questions and giving answers, but everyone can become conversant with the science of Krishna consciousness so that we may dovetail our hearing and speaking propensities into Krishna-katha and thus benefit not only ourselves but also others.
+Actually, every one of us can have a daily spiritual exchange of questions and answers with the best answer-giver: Srila Prabhupada himself, by scrutinizingly studying his books, for they are on the transcendental platform:

 >>> Ref.
 VedaBase => Letter to: Ranadhira -- Los Angeles 24 January, 1970